-Medical Review: Anne C. Poinier, MD - Internal Medicine & Donald Sproule, MD, CM, CCFP, FCFP - Family Medicine & Barrie J. Hurwitz, MD - Neurology
+Medical Review: Anne C. Poinier, MD - Internal Medicine & Donald Sproule, MDCM, CCFP - Family Medicine & Barrie J. Hurwitz, MD - Neurology

 Public health alerts include information about outbreaks, advisories and product recalls.
 Click on the links below to read the most recent alerts, or visit our Public Health Alerts web page.